deadManAlive/rtsystem/README.md

 	8. Select all the source codes (ends with `.h` and `.c`)
 	9. Compile program.

-Or just download the precompiled binary.
+Or just download the precompiled binary on https://github.com/deadManAlive/rtsystem/releases/latest